St Michael's Flags and Angel Meadow Park: History

 St Michael and All Angels' church was built in 1788 by Humphrey Owen to seat just over a thousand people.
 Its foundation stone was laid on 20 May 1788 and it was consecrated on 23 July 1789.
 Almost twenty years later in 1808, a letter appeared in the Manchester Guardian declaring "Why one of the ugliest churches in Manchester situated in one of the most crowded and notorious parts of the City, should have so long enjoyed the pleasant sounding name 'St Michael's, Angel Meadow' is beyond understanding".

 The land adjacent to the church became the largest cemetery in Manchester, used for the interment of those who had no family place of burial or were too poor to afford a proper funeral.
 The population density of Angel Meadow in the mid-19th century was in excess of 350 per acre, and as social and living conditions worsened some resorted to digging up the cemetery and selling its soil as fertilizer to nearby farmers.
-The situation became so bad that the Burial Act of 1855 was passed to cover up graveyards with flagstones, hence the name St Michael's Flags.
+The situation became so bad that the Burial Act 1855 (18 & 19 Vict. c.
+128) was passed to cover up graveyards with flagstones, hence the name St Michael's Flags.
 It has been estimated that 40,000 people were buried here.